genome/bfx-workshop/lectures/week_03/sequence-data-and-containers.md

   Python 2 and a container with Python 3 can run side by side on the same node without ever knowing about each other.
 Nothing you install or break inside one container affects any other container, or the cluster itself.
 When you exit, the container goes away.
-- **Your storage is still available inside it.** The software comes from the container, but it can still read and write the files in your storage allocation, so your results stick around after the container is gone.
 - **An *image* is the blueprint; a *container* is a running copy of it.** Images are stored in online registries like [Docker Hub](https://hub.docker.com/) and [Quay.io](https://quay.io/), and anyone can download and run them.